faaizajaz/faaizorgv2/content/blog/first-post.md

 ![broken part](/static/p1-installed.jpg#center "Installed in the tie-rack.")
 <figcaption class="caption">Test fitting.
 It works!</figcaption>

 Still, for test fitting and aspirational purposes, I tried connecting the part to the assembly.
 The fit of the printed part was perfect, and in theory, this design would be suitable if I could solve the structural issues with the part under load.
-As expected, the hooks started to fail one by one once the tie-rack was about half loaded.
+As expected, the hooks started to fail one-by-one once the tie-rack was about half loaded.
 Back to the drawing board.

 # The solution: redux